Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 ### Validate-jwt policy to pre-authorize requests with AD token:

 At this point we can call the APIs with the obtained bearer token.
 However, what if someone calls your API without a token or with an invalid token?
 For example, try to call the API without the Authorization header, the call will still go through.
-This is because the API Management does not validate the access token, It simply passes the Authorization header to the back-end API.
+This is because the Azure  does not validate the access token, It simply passes the Authorization header to the back-end API.

 To pre-Authorize requests, we can use `validate-jwt` Policy by validating the access tokens of each incoming request.
-If a request does not have a valid token, API Management blocks it.
+If a request does not have a valid token, Azure API Management blocks it.

-We will now configure the Validate JWT policy to pre-authorize requests in API Management, by validating the access tokens of each incoming request.
-If a request does not have a valid token, API Management blocks it.
+We will now configure the Validate JWT policy to pre-authorize requests in Azure API Management, by validating the access tokens of each incoming request.
+If a request does not have a valid token, Azure API Management blocks it.

 - Browses to the APIs from the left menu of APIM
 - Click on **Basic Calculator** Api and open the **inbound** policy to add the `validate-jwt policy` (it checks the audience claim in an access token and returns an error message if the token is not valid) and save it.